MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

 > [!div class="checklist"]
 > * Upload a custom CSS file
-> * Edit CSS is Visual Studio Code for the Web
+> * Edit CSS in Visual Studio Code for the Web

 ## Prerequisites